mralanbourne/Amatsu/readme.md

 </p>

 <p align="center">
-Made with 💙 for the Anime Community.
+Made with 💙 for the Anime Community
 </p>